-If you’ve been using Facebook for more that 5 minutes you’re probably well aware that hackers and scammers love targeting Facebook users with all kinds of fraudulent activities.
+If you’ve been using Facebook for more than five minutes you’re probably well aware that hackers and scammers love targeting Facebook users with all kinds of fraudulent activities.

 I’m sure you’ve seen an occasional “Yikes – I’ve been hacked!” post pop up in your newsfeed.
 In fact, you probably see them on a regular basis.

 The thing is, many of the folks who believe their Facebook account has been “hacked” weren’t really hacked at all.
 Their accounts have actually been “cloned” – and the difference is extremely important.

 While the hacking and cloning of Facebook accounts are both extremely irritating for everyone affected by the fallout, they are actually very different things and they require very different responses when one of them happens to you.